 a few years later he completed the decoration of the main nave of S.

 Giovanni in Laterano by placing twelve large statues in the niches designed by Francesco Borromini in 1650; in Piazza della Rotonda he put an obelisk on top of an existing fountain.
-He also erected a statue to Charlemagne opposite that of Constantine by Bernini.
+He also erected a statue to Charlemagne in the portico of S. Pietro.